Zxurian/netsuite-style/README.md

 ==============

 Use Greasemonkey (Firefox) or Tampermonkey (Chrome).
 Copy the netsuite-style.js into the scirpt.
+To install scripts with Tampermonkey -> http://tampermonkey.net/faq.php#Q102 and click on the Video turtorial next to the fifth bulletpoint

 Collection of style fixes to make Netsuite 2014.2 more user friendly.

 _Disclaimer: these changes work for our forms & views.
 Your mileage may vary._

-Use the issues to suggest new fixes and I'll do my best to incorporate them
+Use the issues to suggest new fixes and I'll do my best to incorporate them.

 Version History
 ===============